ALX-KingKowa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-    16-whatsnext           Display lines containing a pattern and 3 lines after them 17-hidethisword        Display all lines in a file that do not contain a particular pattern 18-letteronly          Display all lines of a file starting with a letter
+    16-whatsnext           Display lines containing a pattern and 3 lines after them 17-hidethisword        Display all lines in a file that do not contain a particular pattern 18-letteronly          Display all lines of a file starting with a letter 19-AZ                  Replace all characters A and c from input to Z and e respectively